willschipp/data-demo/README.md

 - establish docker host via vagrant
   - use vagrant up
   - specify a "local" box to load from
+  - copy configuration scripts to the new box
+  - kick off an ansible_local job to install the necessary components
 - pull necessary components into the docker host environment
+- start up the containers using docker-compose
 - establish sample scripts into the docker host environment
-- start up the containers using docker-compose
 - populate source
 - expose for use

+## end goal

+- locally exposed services (NTP, DNS, LDAP)